-- Non-Science Majors The six credit SEE-U program fulfills two of the three Core Curriculum Science Requirements. - Sustainable Development Majors and Concentrators The six credits of the SEE-U program may be used to fulfill course requirements in the Skills and Systems area as well as in the Practicum. - Evolutionary Biology of the Human Species Majors and Concentrators - Three credits of the SEE-U program may be used towards the major / concentration and fulfills the conservation requirement.
-The remaining three credits can be applied to either your general distribution or college credit requirements. - Other Science Majors How the six credits of the SEE-U program may be applied will depend on your major.
+- Non-Science Majors The six credit SEE-U program fulfills two of the three Core Curriculum Science Requirements. - Sustainable Development Majors and Concentrators The six credits of the SEE-U program may be used to fulfill course requirements in Analysis & Solutions of Complex Problems as well as the Skills / Actions areas. - Evolutionary Biology of the Human Species Majors and Concentrators Three credits of the SEE-U program may be used towards the major / concentration and fulfills the conservation requirement.
+The remaining three credits can be applied to either your general distribution or college credit requirements.

+Other Science Majors How the six credits of the SEE-U program may be applied will depend on your major.
 In general, three credits are used to fulfill an upper-level laboratory requirement and the remaining three credits may be applied to either your general distribution or college credit requirements.